 - A Present!
 (If you want to get some Inspiration to DIY a gift, click HERE)

-- Gift Wrapping Paper (I love the simple look of brown paper but I also like sparkly wrapping paper or beautiful prints)
+- Gift Wrapping Paper (I love the simple look of brown paper – even better, when I took the time to hand-print on it – but I also like sparkly wrapping paper or beautiful prints)

 - Gift Wrap Cutter (of course you could use scissors but I won’t ever do that again.
 I ripped and ruined so much fairly expensive paper using scissors and that NEVER happens when I use my Scotch Gift Wrap Cutter).